Global Solutions to Compressible Navier-Stokes Equations With Spherically Symmetric Motion and Free Boundary: Global Existence

 Then \eqref{local005} can be written as

 Together with \eqref{local004}, then it can be shown there is a $ 0 < T^* < \tilde T $ such that

 and

-The regularities follow from similar arguments as in Section \ref{sec:regularity}.
+The regularity follows from similar arguments as in Section \ref{sec:regularity}.
 It should be noted when applying the arguments as in Lemma \ref{lm:D2regu}, the initial data for the ODE of $ \int \mathcal G_x^2 \,dx $ is given by the last integral in \eqref{local:initial}.
 Now we briefly demonstrate \eqref{local004}.
 Denote

 Indeed, from \eqref{ueept001} and \eqref{ueept002},

 where $ H(L) $ is a function of $ L $ and smooth when $ L \neq 0 $.
 Meanwhile, from \eqref{ee001} again, after integration by parts, it can be derived,